 You may also like to try this love bird softie sewing tutorial with a free printable pattern or this cute little pocket pet mouse.

-Learn More about Rhythms of Play HERE!
+Learn more about Nell Regan Kartychok, author and creator of Rhythms of Play HERE and HERE!

 If You Liked How to Sew a Dress, You May Also Like